 Fig.1 Number of transactions based on the assets that are in the sales section

-Fig. 1 shows the number of asset transactions that are in the sales section, and Fig. 2 shows the number of asset transactions that are in the purchase section.

-Fig. 1 and Fig. 2 show that in the Stellar network, the largest volume of financial transactions is related to the native assets of the Stellar network, Ethereum (ETH) and Bitcoin (BTC), respectively.
+Fig. 1 and Fig. 2 show that in the Stellar network, the largest volume of financial transactions is related to the native assets of the Stellar network (Lumens - XLM), Ether (ETH) and Bitcoin (BTC), respectively.
 In Fig. 1 the vertical axis represents the number of operations in which each asset is in the sales section of operations, and in Fig. 2, the vertical axis indicates the number of operations in which each asset is in the purchase section.

-In similar articles that have worked on the economic data of similar markets, the markets have been structured in such a way that they pay only one type of the various assets that each user buys, in other words, in each financial transaction.
-On the one hand, it is the exchange of a specific and unique asset, while in the Stellar exchange market, they offer different assets in exchange for the different assets that users buy.
-For example, a person who intends to buy Bitcoin (BTC), can offer US dollars for it, while another person can offer a similar offer at the same time, except that the asset provided by this person instead of US dollars is Ripple cryptocurrency.
+In similar papers that have worked on the financial data of similar markets, the markets have been structured in such a way that the users pay only one type of the listed assets in exchange to sellers.
+On one hand, it is the exchange of a specific and unique asset, while in the Stellar exchange market, different assets are offered in exchange for a specific asset.
+For example, a user who intends to buy Bitcoin (BTC), can offer US dollars for it, while another user can offer Ripples (XRP) in exchange for Bitcoin (BTC).